CColinn90/holberton-system_engineering-devops/0x01-shell_permissions/README.md

 1. Who am I

-Write a script that prints the effective username of the current user.
+Script that prints the effective username of the current user.

 julien@ubuntu:/tmp/h$ ./1-who_am_i